mildsunrise/university-4b-tfg/memory/results.md

     \simeq \frac{\SI{375}{\mega\byte}}{\SI{70}{\mega\byte\per\second}} \simeq \SI{5.4}{\second}
 \end{equation*}

 Over the last couple of decades, RAM size has increased almost logarithmically \cite{ram-growth}.
 Disk sizes \& densisties have also increased, but disk *throughput* has remained almost the same.
-So around 2010, flush times were on the order of a couple tenths of a second and didn't hurt responsiveness that much.
+So around 2005, flush times were probably on the order of *tenths* of a second and didn't hurt responsiveness that much.

 While doing initial research, we found people complaining about large caches on the Linux kernel mailing list around late 2013 \cite{lkml-thresholds}: